 Research Skills Training - Discipline-Specific and Generic

-- Research students' personal and professional developmental needs, including transferable skills, should be assessed on entry to a research degree programme, or at the beginning of the research stage of a taught doctorate, by means of an academic needs analysis.
-This should cover:
+- Research students' personal and professional developmental needs, including transferable skills, should be assessed within three months of entry to a research degree programme, or within three months of the beginning of the research stage of a taught doctorate, by means of an academic needs analysis.
+Any specific programme requirements will be referred to in the Doctoral Programme Profile.

 Training needs should be re-assessed on an annual basis as part of the Progression Reviews.
 Progress should be monitored and research students are required to maintain a record of personal achievement in their acquisition of knowledge of subject specific, personal, professional and research skills.